cdemiguel/TailwindTraders-Backend/Documents/DeploymentGuide.md

 This script uses `az` CLI to get ACR information, and then uses `docker-compose` to build and push the images to ACR.

-To build an push images tagged with v1 to a ACR named my-acr in resource group named my-rg:
+To build and push images tagged with v1 to a ACR named my-acr in resource group named my-rg:

 TODO: ADD PUBLISH AND